 Similar to stock gifts, mutual funds are deductible up to the full fair market value.
 For current mutual fund transfer instructions, contact Steve Schloenbach, vice president and chief financial officer, or Dennis Jansky, director of accounting and administration.
 Please note: Mutual fund shares can take 7 to 21 days to transfer.

-For those 70 ½ or older who don’t need all or some of their required minimum distributions (RMDs), a rollover directly to a public charity like the community foundation can help you avoid paying the usual taxes on it while supporting your favorite charities.
-Note: The law does not allow charitable rollovers to donor-advised funds, but they can be used to establish one of our five other types of funds.
+For donors age 70 ½ or older, a qualified charitable distribution (QCD) made directly from your IRA to a public charity like Akron Community Foundation can help you avoid paying taxes on your distributions while supporting your favorite charities.
+Note: The law does not allow QCDs to donor-advised funds, but they can be used to establish one of our five other types of funds.

 Many people find that the protection offered by life insurance policies is no longer needed later in life.
 Instead, you can turn your policy into a charitable gift by irrevocably assigning your policy to the community foundation and naming it as the sole beneficiary.
 You can make annual tax-deductible contributions to cover the policy's premium, or, if the policy is paid up, you will receive an immediate tax deduction for the policy's cash surrender value.